mynameischaos/GCC/README.md

 ## Introduction

-- Motivation of the proposed GCC. (a) Existing contrastive learning based clustering methods mainly focus on instancelevel consistency, which maximizes the correlation between selfaugmented samples and treats all other samples as negative samples. (b) GCC incorporates the category information to perform the contrastive learning at both the instance and the cluster levels, which can better minimize the intra-cluster variance and maximize
+- Motivation of GCC. (a) Existing contrastive learning based clustering methods mainly focus on instancelevel consistency, which maximizes the correlation between selfaugmented samples and treats all other samples as negative samples. (b) GCC incorporates the category information to perform the contrastive learning at both the instance and the cluster levels, which can better minimize the intra-cluster variance and maximize